Cat Printer

 The architecture of Cat Printer is not well designed — Scanning device names isn’t a good idea at all, but it’s hard to switch to scanning for Characteristics instead of device name in the code.

-Additionally, Python 3.12+ breaks somewhere in the Cat Printer code, there are a few obscure bugs that can’t be fixed correctly.
+Additionally, Python 3.12+ breaks somewhere in the Cat Printer code, there are a few obscure bugs that can’t be fixed correctly the problem should be fixed by a pull request, but there won’t be new releases, as it’s hard to package Cat Printer.

 Library Choices